spacepy/spacepy/Doc/source/install_mac.rst

 dependencies (but not the :ref:`NASA CDF library <linux_CDF>`).
 They can also be installed from conda::

-   conda install numpy scipy matplotlib networkx h5py pip install ffnet
+   conda install numpy scipy matplotlib h5py

 Once this is set up, ``pip install spacepy`` should just work.
 If you're installing as a single user (not in a virtual environment) then